simpsonjulian/ec2neo/README.md

 * Especially when it's not in neo4-contrib

 TODO:
-* Deploy 2.0 RPM's to yum.neo4j.org
-* Make ubuntu and amazon outputs consistent with each other
 * Port documentation from the puppet thing
 * Make the EBS volume and filesystem for the Amazon Linux template